MuriloCSantosCode/Click-Counter/README.md

 # Click-Counter
-A simple click counter with html, css and javascript
+A simple click counter with html and javascript